mimiyin/designing-for-education/2015-syllabus.md

 ### Week 1 + 2
 #### Education: What constitutes an education?
 Why do we need it?
-- Thomas Dewey: Democracy and Education
+- Thomas Dewey: Democracy and Education - Chapters 1, 2, 7, 23
-- Tracking and Vocational Education

 #### The Demographics of Education
 - Who’s getting educated?